 For the person who had the affair, the shame and guilt can feel like a ton of bricks that you will never be able to get out from under.
 Shielding yourself from the anger and hurt of your partner while simultaneously trying to grapple with feelings of loss is so confusing.

 Affairs are strongly correlated with Post Traumatic Stress Disorder.
-An affair can feel like you’ve been to battle.
+An affair can make you feel like you’ve been to battle.
 You can feel triggered at surprising and inopportune times.
-There can be hypervigilance associated with the distrust of your partner and their activities online, on their phone or with finances.
+There can be a sense of hyper-vigilance associated with the distrust of your partner and their activities online, on their phone, or with finances.
 Anger and rage can arise out of nowhere.
-Sadness and depression can flood either partner and feel like you are drowning in an abyss.
+Sadness and depression can flood either partner and make you feel like you are drowning in an abyss.

 We can help.
-We will use the Core Values Index and the Gottman Relationship Assessment to get a clear understanding of your individual strengths, strengths as a couple, as well as the dynamics of your relationship.
-We will use these assessments to help formulate a path forward and get to the business of helping you heal, rise up and learn to love and trust again.
+We use the Core Values Index and the Gottman Relationship Assessment to get a clear understanding of your individual strengths, strengths as a couple, as well as the dynamics of your relationship.
+We use these assessments to help formulate a path forward and get to the business of helping you heal, rise up, and learn to love and trust again.

 We are expressly equipped to help you because we know first hand how hard it is to heal.
 You can read about Eric and Sabrina’s story of affair recovery Here.
 We also have unique methods to treat affairs.
 Often, you need in-depth, extensive help right away.
 We can offer a weekend intensive in which you work with a team of us over several hours on a weekend.
 We incorporate the deeply researched Gottman method of couples therapy, specifically for healing the trauma of affairs.
 We also offer neurofeedback which is clinically proven to reset the brain after trauma.
 Lastly, we offer a very special opportunity to have an Equine Assisted Couples session at a barn nearby in which you have an opportunity to actively solidify some of the changes you are making as a couple.